ky2vell/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Use the constructor function to setup initial state (no longer needed thanks to Babel).
+Use the useState method along with the Component Lifecycle to update state.

 2. Describe the different phases of the component lifecycle.

+Mount - component is built.
+Update - data changes.
+Un-mount - component removed.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount - component initializes, sets props and state. componentDidUpdate - component recieves prop and state changes, re-renders virtual dom. componentWillUnmpunt - death of component / clean-up time.

 4. Define stateful logic.

+Any code that uses state.

 5. Describe how to test a React component with React Testing Library.

+Add a test.js file to your application.
+Import the component you want to test.
+Write some test functions.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.